touist/touist/compiler/README.md

 This is the compiler that compiles files from the `touistl` language to the well-known [DIMACS](http://www.satcompetition.org/2009/format-benchmarks2009.html) format.

-`touisl` is the high-level logic langage for expressing succintly complex formulas in propositionnal logic (and more).
+`touistl` is the high-level logic langage for expressing succintly complex formulas in propositionnal logic (and more).

 ## Grammar